Skip to main content

 agentmarkPath (required)

-The base directory where AgentMark looks for prompts, components, and datasets.
-Default is "/", meaning the agentmark/ directory at your project root.
+The base directory (relative to your project root) where AgentMark looks for the agentmark/ folder containing prompts, components, and datasets.
+Projects scaffolded with npm create agentmark@latest use "." — the agentmark/ directory at the project root.

 version (required)